romanchyla/ADSPipelineMsg/README.md

 docker run -it --name adsmsg adsmsg
 ```

+Every time the protocol buffers specifications are changed, 'make' should be run to regenerate the python code.

 ### Testing

 Travis will run tests automatically.
 You can manually run them in your machine with: